JonGeorge/residuality-cli/README.md

 (Leanpub, 2024) — this project follows its spreadsheet-driven workflow, which is why everything here is a CSV file.

-## What the CLI does
+## What this CLI does

-Your architecture lives in two human-editable CSV files (one double-click away from Excel/Sheets):
+Your architecture lives in CSV files (one double-click away from Excel/Sheets):

 ```
 architecture/